-18 of The Worst Cars Ever Made
+18 Cars Regarded as the Worst Ever Made

 When it comes to cars, not all models are created equal.
 Over the years, the automotive industry has seen its fair share of flops—vehicles that missed the mark in terms of design, performance, and reliability.
 In this article, we delve into 18 automotive disasters that left drivers disappointed and car enthusiasts shaking their heads.
 From safety hazards to mechanical failures, these are the worst cars ever made.